Roesh/AmisApp/README.md

 Web build
 =
-Access the build at http://198.74.57.59/AmisApp/
+Access the build at https://roshan.page/AmisApp/

-Username "Animals" is a collection of pictures you can use.
 Coming soon: a webpage hosted on the same server to upload your own images publicly!

 History and Notes
 =